 Born in 1988 in Santiago de los Caballeros, Dominican Republic, Linardatou moved to Greece when she was a child.
 Later, she started to practice boxing.

-For over fifteen long years, the Greek archaeologist has searched for the Golden Fleece of Greece’s ancient history — namely, the priceless tomb of Alexander the Great.
+For almost two decades, the Greek archaeologist has searched for the Golden Fleece of Greece’s ancient history — namely, the priceless tomb of Alexander the Great.

 Through her excavations in Alexandria, Egypt, the ancient city’s royal quarter was uncovered, revealing many valuable artifacts — although the search for Alexander’s tomb remains her ultimate mission.